DanteHealy/Learn_Shop/README.md

 I would like to give a huge and sincere thank you to:

 - My lovely wife for her enduring patience with my coding and for kindly reviewing and being a tester for the website
+- Special thanks to Sam Laubscher for helping me with the website.
-- My mentor Spencer Barribal, Sam Laubscher and Simon Vardy for their guidance, emotional and techincal support to keep me motivated to complete this final course project
+- My mentor Spencer Barribaland for his guidance, encouragement and techincal support to keep me motivated to complete this final course project.
 - A special mention to Jo and Igor from Tutor Assistance for helping me fix the last tricky bug and reinforcing the importance of indentation in Python code.
 - My fellow students in CI plus the CI Tutor support for the technical guidance for their continued support and encouragement